TUVYAGEL/Platform-Task/README.md

 Once you have done that, you can run the project!

-For the server side , write in the termianl(once you are inside the folder of the server!) : node server.js.
+For the server side , write in the termianl(In the folder of the server!) : node server.js.
 Now the server will start running , on port 8081.